RoadieHQ/marketing-site/content/docs/tech-insights/define-custom-data-sources/index.md

 Selecting from multiple input fields end up with a relation `AND` between the fields.

 For example:
-Selecting `type: service, tags: infrastructure` will exclude every enetity Which has type service `AND` contains an infrastructure tag.
+Selecting `type: service, tags: infrastructure` will exclude every entity Which has type service `AND` contains an infrastructure tag.
 However it won't exclude services which does not contain the tag, or components that contain only the tag but they are not services.

 You should be able to see the created Data Source in the overview screen.
 If you decide to create a draft Data Source, you will need to publish it in order for others to see it.
-This can be achieved using actions menu.
+This can be achieved using the actions menu.

 ## Running the data source